breakintoprogram/next-bbc-basic/README.md

 ###### GCOL mode, colour

 Sets the graphic colour.
 INK and PAPER are set using the same values as the COLOUR command.
-Mode is currently ignored
+Mode is currently one of the following:
+- 0 and 1 set the pixel
+- 2 and 6 clear the pixel
+- 3 and 4 invert the pixel
+This is an attempt to stick to the BBC BASIC standard with 1-bit graphics

 ### STAR commands